Banbury

-Banbury is a historic market town on the River Cherwell in Oxfordshire, South East England.
-It had a population of 54,335 at the 2021 Census.
+Banbury is an historic market town and civil parish on the River Cherwell in Oxfordshire, South East England.
+The parish had a population of 54,335 at the 2021 Census.

 Banbury is a significant commercial and retail centre for the surrounding area of north Oxfordshire and southern parts of Warwickshire and Northamptonshire which are predominantly rural.
 Banbury's main industries are motorsport, car components, electrical goods, plastics, food processing and printing.
-Banbury is home to the world's largest coffee-processing facility (Jacobs Douwe Egberts), built in 1964.
-The town is famed for Banbury cakes, a spiced sweet pastry dish.
+Banbury is home to the Jacobs Douwe Egberts factory which was previously the world's largest coffee-producing facility, built in 1964.
+The town is famed for Banbury cakes, a spiced sweet pastry.

-Banbury is located 64 mi north-west of London, 37 mi south-east of Birmingham, 27 mi south-east of Coventry and 22 mi north-west of Oxford.
+Banbury is located 64 mi north-west of London, 37 mi south-east of Birmingham, 27 mi south-east of Coventry and 22 mi north-northwest of Oxford.